RobSprouse/M4-Challenge-Basic-JavaScript-Knowledge-Skill-Test/README.md

 ## Description

-This Repository was created to complete the University of Richmond's Coding Bootcamp, Module 3 Challenge.
-The challenge required me to modify starter code to create an application that enables employees to generate random passwords based on criteria that they’ve selected.
+This Repository was created to complete the University of Richmond's Coding Bootcamp, Module 4 Challenge.
+The challenge required me to design and deploy an timed quiz on JavaScript fundamentals.

 The following User Story and Acceptance Criteria was used to achieve the primary objective.